 Personal Health Information Protection Act (PHIPA)

-1. For the purpose of determining eligibility of the person to receive health care and related goods, services or benefits (PHIPA [s.39(1)(a)])
+- For the purpose of determining eligibility of the person to receive (or to receive coverage for) health care and related goods, services or benefits (s 39(1)(a))

-2. To a person who compiles or maintains a registry of personal health information for purposes of facilitating or improving the provision of health care (PHIPA [s.39(1)(c)])
+- To a person who compiles or maintains a registry of personal health information for purposes of facilitating or improving the provision of health care (s 39(1)(c))

-3. To another College for the purpose of administration or enforcement of the Drug and Pharmacies Regulation Act, the Regulated Health Professions Act, 1991, or an Act named in Schedule 1 of that Act (PHIPA [s.43(1)(b)])
+- To another College for the purpose of administration or enforcement of the Drug and Pharmacies Regulation Act (DPRA), the Regulated Health Professions Act (RHPA) or another health discipline Act named in Schedule 1 of the RHPA (s 43(1)(b))

 Disclosures in specific circumstances